perXautomatik/poe-parser/README.md

 Parser for one trade section may be initialize as
 ```
 var pparser = require("poe-parser");
-var url = "Any path of exile forum trading forum, created by GGG"
+var url = "Any path of exile trading forum, created by GGG"

 pparser.indexPosts(url);
 ```